What is an Investment Banker?

 Should I become an Investment Banker?

-So, perhaps needless to say, it takes a certain kind of person to get into, stay in, and advance in the world of investment banking.
-Of course, the profession calls for analytical and interpersonal skills, and an ethical stance.
-But before diving in, consider, too, the following habits and traits identified by practising investment bankers as vital to succeeding in the industry over the long term:
+It takes a certain kind of person to get into, stay in, and advance in the world of investment banking.
+Consider the following habits and traits identified by practising investment bankers as vital to succeeding in the industry over the long term:

 Surviving in investment banking means adapting.
 Different phases of your career will call for different approaches.
 Graham Ward, the former head of equities at Goldman Sachs and now adjunct professor of leadership at the European Institute of Business Administration, says: At inception you need to fit in and be a team player, with a strong willingness to learn from all the big egos around you.
 Next, you need to demonstrate a sharp commercial acumen and an innovators' mindset.
 Create something unique.
 Finally, no successful investment banker, even in trading, was ultimately successful if they do not have an eye on the needs of clients.
 Once you make clients your friends you become less dispensable.